nmeum/ncalendar/README.md

 ## Test

-Due to [limitations of the time crate][time crate threads] this test suite can only be executed in a single threaded environment:
+Unit tests can be executed using the following command:

-    $ RUST_TEST_THREADS=1 cargo test
+    $ cargo test

-Unfortunately, this option [can't be enabled via the Cargo.toml][cargo defopts] configuration file.

 ## License